HVML/PurC/Source/Executables/README.md

 # PurC Executabls

-There will be some executable programs for HVML development:
+Here are some executable programs for HVML:

-  - `purc`: the executable HVML interpreter, which is an interactive command line program.
+- `purc`: A standalone HVML interpreter based on PurC.
+It is an interactive command line program.
+- `purc-fetcher`: the remote data fetcher for PurC.